Aquatics FAQ

 You are allowed to bring in a shade structure, no larger then 10x20 feet.
 It must be placed and secured on the fenceline.

-Swimming Lessons
+Swim Lessons

-We accept registration in person and over the phone during business hours, and online by clicking here.
+We accept registration in person and over the phone during business hours, and online by clicking here

 Each child learns how to swim differently; providing and giving positive praise will increase their confidence and willingness to do their best.
 For an accelerated learning experience we recommend back to back lessons or a minimum of three lessons a week.
 The more practice a swimmer has, the faster they will progress.
 At the end of each lesson the instructor will inform the parents on what can be reviewed at home.